JoshRodd/solarvga/README.md

 ## Compatibility

-Compatible with MS-DOS 1.00 or PC-DOS 1.00 and up alongside a VGA or 100% compatible.
+Compatible with MS-DOS 1.00 or PC-DOS 1.00 and up alongside a VGA, MCGA, or 100% compatible (any PS/2 or any PC with a PS/2 Display Adapter or 100% VGA compatible).
-It does not check if a VGA is installed, although using it will probably result in nothing harmful happening.

 ## Using